FC Nyva Ternopil: Soviet times

-In the fifties of the 20th century in Soviet Union, the strongest team in Ternopil was Dynamo.
+In the 1950s in Soviet Union, the strongest team in Ternopil was Dynamo.
 Taking part in competitions of collectives of physical culture, Dynamo several times got their way to the finals, but they were unsuccessful.

 In 1958, a new team had been created – FC Avanhard Ternopil.
 The first success came in 1965 when they finished second in zonal tournament.
 Three years later, Avanhard won the champion title in the Class B. The team began to perform in the Second Group (Class A) and was renamed to Budivelnyk.
 The results were as follows: